-11.4.
-Addressing SH/SEA complaints
+11.4.11.4.
+Addressing SEA/SH complaints

-The E&S specialist will be responsible for dealing with complaints in relation to Sexual Exploitation and Abuse and Sexual Harassment (SEA/SH).
+The Social specialist at the PSIPMU will be responsible for dealing with complaints in relation to Sexual Exploitation and Abuse and Sexual Harassment (SEA/SH).
 He/she will be trained to deal with these grievances.
 A list of SH/SEA service providers will be kept available by the project (Annex 4).
 The GM should assist SH/SEA survivors by referring them to SH/SEA Services Provider(s) for support immediately after receiving a complaint directly from a survivor.